-If an applicant for housing owned or operated by RRHA-herity is determined to be ineligible for admission or not qualified for an RRHA-provided Authority preference, the applicant has the right to question the reason for such determination.
+If an applicant for housing owned or operated by RRHA is determined to be ineligible for admission or not qualified for a RRHA-provided preference, the applicant has the right to question the reason for such determination.
 The Tenant Selection Office will state the reason for such determination in a letter to the applicant; however, the applicant may want verification, or may disagree with the reason.
 If this is the case, the applicant may request an informal review to review the matter.

 Within 15 business days of being notified of ineligibility, the applicant must notify the Tenant Selection Office in writing to request an informal review.
-Upon receipt of the written notification, the Tenant Selection OfficeSupervisor will schedule a meeting, if applicable, at a time of mutual convenience to reconsider the determination.
-If the applicant is still not satisfied with the determination made, the request-will then be forwarded the notification to the Hearing Officer who will send a letter confirming the informal review hearing date and time within 15 business days from the receipt of the request.
-From the Tenant Selection Office.
+Upon receipt of the written notification, the Tenant Selection Office will forward the notification to the Hearing Officer who will send a letter confirming the informal review date and time within 15 business days from the receipt of the request.

 The applicant will have the right to bring evidence, witnesses, legal, or other representatives at their expense.
-They will also reserve the right to review any related documents in the possession of RRHAthe Authority and obtain copies at their own expense (25 cents per page).
+They will also reserve the right to review any related documents in the possession of RRHA and obtain copies at their own expense (25 cents per page).